 1. The most significant difference is the carbon content

-Carbon steels are simple alloys.
+Carbon steels are simple iron alloys.
 Their weldability depends on how much carbon they have:

-- The most common type of steel is the low-carbon or mild steel.
-It contains only 0.05-0.30% carbon and is by far the easiest metal to weld.
+- The most common steel is the low-carbon or mild steel.
+It contains 0.05-0.30% carbon and is by far the easiest metal to weld.

 - After that, there is the medium-carbon steel with 0.30-0.50% carbon which is hard to weld.
 That’s because it gets hard and brittle when it cools down, and it may crack.
 To avoid cracking, medium carbon steel needs preheating.

 - What follows is the high-carbon steel with 0.50-0.90% carbon and is very hard to weld.
 High-carbon steel needs higher preheating and additional post-welding heat treatment to prevent it from getting brittle.